BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 9 ---

-17.1.2015 EN Official Journal of the European Union L 12/9

 (42) When setting up lists of regional governments and local authorities, EIOPA should respect the requirement that there is no difference in risk between exposures to these and exposures to the central government in whose